wilsonmar/wilsonmar.github.io/_posts/2018-07-13-serverless.md

    in an interview with by CloudAcademy <a target="_blank" href="https://www.youtube.com/watch?v=pvmx0IVfBLc">
    Introduction to the Serverless Paradigm</a> [23:50]

-   PROTIP: But this is not true within AWS if you use DynamoDB, which Amazon touts as the default database.
-   While Lambda does not incur charges while idle, DynamoDB instances do incur charges for data stored even though no data is read or written to it.
+   WRONG!
+While Lambda does not incur charges while idle, DynamoDB,, which Amazon touts as the default database, do incur charges for <strong>data stored</strong> (even though no data is read or written to it).

    PROTIP: On AWS use <strong>SimpleDB instead of DynamoDB</strong> for true no-cost idle.